 The Types of Scheduling in Production Planning and Control

 Master Production Scheduling

-Master Production Scheduling (MPS), otherwise known as an over-all schedule, focuses on a planning horizong, divided into equal time periods (time buckets, such a by month).
-It includes a plan for the production of individual commodities such as staffing, inventory, etc for the allotted time period.
-A MPS usually dictates when and how much of each product is going to be produced, based on criteria such as demand, capacity, and inventory availability.
+Master Production Scheduling (MPS) is a scheduling strategy that dictates when and how much of each product is going to be produced based on criteria such as demand, capacity, and inventory availability.